 There is absolutely no doubt about the veracity of psychosomatic processes, and there are numerous ways to go about reversing damage, and restoring healthy flow.

-There is absolutely no doubt that there’s a hell of a lot more going on around us than meets the cornea, lens, rods, cones, receptors, and optical nerves of the eye.
+There is absolutely no doubt that there’s a hell of a lot more going on around us than meets the cornea, lens, rods, cones, receptors and optical nerves of the eye.

-But,we’re here, now, to heal the rifts, to bridge the gaps, and to color in the voids.
+But, we’re here, now, to heal the rifts, to bridge the gaps, and to color in the voids.
 We don’t achieve this any more easily by fostering cognitive dissonance, or self-abasement.

 It always comes back to the feels.
-Before the mind has a chance to qualify, quantify, and solidify a notion, behind the grand mirror is understanding.
-We will all experience this expansive perspective whether in glimpses, or the occasional flicker in the matrix, or we will engage in a practice that allows us the means to peel back the veil.
+Before the mind has a chance to qualify, quantify and solidify a notion, behind the grand mirror is understanding.
+We will all experience this expansive perspective whether in glimpses, or by the occasional flicker in the matrix, or we will engage in a practice that allows us the means to peel back the veil.

 Mediation can be a contemplative event, or it can be an act of unraveling the mystical.
 It can take a lifetime, or it can happen in a single breath.
-The illusion, perhaps, is that it needs to be difficult, or forced, or anything more than simple surrender.
+The illusion, perhaps, is that this needs to be difficult, or forced, or anything more than simple surrender.

-The pain, the struggle, and the perception is valid.
+The pain, the struggle and the perception is valid.
 It serves us, to a degree.
 The perspective, however, could serve to alleviate suffering with the smallest of shifts.

-It may be gone in a blink.
+It may all be gone in a blink.